Alumni News and Events

 Alumn Writes Article on Health Care Crisis

-Jerod Smith, MSN, CRNP, CCRN, is a vascular surgery nurse practitioner and chairman of the Advanced Practice Provider Council for Excela Health Medical Group, Greensburg.
-Read his article...
+Jerod Smith, MSN, CRNP, CCRN, a vascular surgery nurse practitioner and chairman of the Advanced Practice Provider Council for Excela Health Medical Group, Greensburg, PA, wrote about the heath care crisis.

 President of the Order of Nurses in Lebanon